-Peer-on-peer abuse is defined as abuse between children.
+Child-on-Child abuse is defined as abuse between children.

-Lea Endowed CE Primary has a zero-tolerance approach to abuse, including peer-on-peer abuse.
+Lea Endowed CE Primary has a zero-tolerance approach to abuse, including child-on-child abuse.

 Lea Endowed will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
-5.31 Peer Abuse (proceduresonline.com)

-All staff will be aware that peer-on-peer abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
-All staff will be aware of the indicators of peer-on-peer abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that peer-on-peer abuse is not occurring.
-All staff will speak to the DSL if they have any concerns about peer-on-peer abuse.
+All staff will be aware that Child-on-Child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
+All staff will speak to the DSL if they have any concerns about Child-on-Child abuse.